 The project area is located in southwest Alaska near the entrance to the Kuskokwim River in a relatively remote area of the Arctic.
-Vessel traffic in the region largely consists of barges and other traffic that are transiting to or from Bethel (population 6,456), the hub for SW Alaska which is located up the Kuskokwim River to the north, as well as native communities in the region.
+The area was uncharted at the time of this survey.
+Vessel traffic largely consists of barges that are transiting to or from Bethel (population 6,456), the hub for the SW Alaska region which is located up the Kuskokwim River, as well as native communities in the region.

 The area is heavily influenced by current and sediment transport from the Kuskokwim River.
 As a result it is relatively shallow with shifting shoals, sandbars, and channels.
-Fine sand is the predominant bottom type.
+Sand and mud are the predominant bottom types.

 The area is normally not navigable during winter due to discontinuous sea ice in the bay and river ice flows from the Kuskokwim River.
-The area is exposed to the west and south, with limited protection from the north and east.
+The area is open and exposed in all directions except the north.

 Bathymetric data collection was carried out in July and August of 2019 under project OPR-R341-KR-19, with final processing and reporting carried out from September through December, 2019.
 Supporting tide data was acquired from June through October, 2019.
-Work was completed concurrently with other assigned areas within Kuskokwim Bay and near Nunivak Island, and done in accordance with the Hydrographic Survey Project Instructions (dated May 10th, 2019) and the NOS Hydrographic Surveys Specifications and Deliverables (HSSD), March 2019 edition.
+Work was completed concurrently with other assigned areas within Kuskokwim Bay and near Nunivak Island.
+Work was done in accordance with the Hydrographic Survey Project Instructions (dated May 10th, 2019) and the NOS Hydrographic Surveys Specifications and Deliverables (HSSD), March 2019 edition.